 - ½ cup (150g) butter at room temperature

 - 2 teaspoons vanilla extract

 - 1 ½ cups (200g) plain (all purpose) flour

 - Preheat oven to 170C/325F.
 Line or grease a muffin tray.

 - Tear the kale leaves into bite-sized pieces and boil or steam for a few minutes until tender.
-Refresh in cold water, drain and puree (it will still be a bit stringy).
-Set aside.
+Refresh in cold water and squeeze out excess moisture.

 - Sift in the flour, baking powder and salt and stir to gently combine.

 - Fill the muffin cups ¾ full and bake for 15-20 minutes or until an inserted skewer comes out clean.
 Allow to cool in the tins for 10 minutes then remove and allow to cool completely on a wire rack.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.